A. James Hudspeth, M.D., Ph.D.

 Investigator, Howard Hughes Medical Institute

-The majority of the hearing-impaired suffer from sensorineural hearing loss resulting from damage to the sensory hair cells of the inner ear.
+The majority of the hearing-impaired suffer from sensorineural hearing loss, which results from damage to the sensory hair cells of the inner ear.
 The human cochlea contains about 16,000 of these cells, which do not regenerate after damage.
 In an effort to prevent or reverse deafness, Hudspeth’s group is working to better understand the normal hearing process, the causes of hearing deterioration, and possible means to regenerate hair cells.

-The extraordinary sensitivity of our hearing suggests that the cochlea amplifies its mechanical inputs, and researchers in Hudspeth’s research group are exploring how human hearing benefits from a tiny mechanical amplifier in each hair bundle.
-They have found that bundles are spontaneously active, oscillating through an approximate distance of 30 nm.
-When an active bundle is subjected to a small stimulus force, its motion becomes synchronized with the stimulus.
+The extraordinary sensitivity of our hearing results from cochlear amplification of its mechanical inputs.
+Researchers in Hudspeth’s research group are exploring how human hearing benefits from a mechanical amplifier in each hair bundle.
+They have found that bundles are spontaneously active and that a small force synchronizes this motion with the stimulus.
 Measurement of the mechanical work performed in this situation confirms that a hair bundle can amplify and tune its mechanical inputs.
 Members of the research group are now extending these results to the mammalian ear.
 Using a theoretical approach to model the cochlea, they are also exploring the mechanism by which it amplifies sounds.
 Identifying the active process in the human cochlea is especially important because hearing loss usually begins with deterioration of this amplifier.

 Hudspeth’s research has led to a deepened understanding of the receptor cells of the inner ear and how they contribute to hearing and hearing loss.
 He hopes that further investigation will indicate both the causes of and potential remedies for certain forms of human hearing impairment, an affliction that affects 10 percent of the American population.